rundeck-plugins/aws-s3-model-source/README.md

 `AWSCredentialsFile` : properties file which contains `accessKey` and `secretKey` entries.
 Alternative to specifying the `AWSAccessKeyId and `AWSSecretKey`

-S3 configuration uses these plugin configuration property values:
+S3 Connection uses these plugin configuration property values:

-`bucket` : name of the S3 bucket to use

 `region` : AWS region name to use.